wormhole-foundation/wormhole/SECURITY.md

 ## Security Monitoring

 The Wormhole project expects all Guardians develop and maintain their own security monitoring strategies.
-This expectation is based on the value of having heterogeneous monitoring strategies across the Guardians set as a function of Wormhole's defense in depth approach, increasing the likelihood of detecting fraudulent activity.
+This expectation is based on the value of having heterogeneous monitoring strategies across the Guardian set as a function of Wormhole's defense in depth approach, increasing the likelihood of detecting fraudulent activity.

-Wormhole Guardians should aim to capture all of the following domians with their monitoring strategies:
+Wormhole Guardians should aim to capture all of the following domains with their monitoring strategies:

 - Guardian Application, System, and Network Activity
 - Gossip Network Activity